joann675/sequelizedBurger/README.md

-# burger
+# sequelizedBurger

 ### Overview

-Eat-da-burger is a full stack restaurant application that allows uesers to input the names of burgers they'd like to eat.
+Like Eat-da-burger, Eat-da-burger (the sequelized edition) is a full stack restaurant application that allows users to input the names of burgers they'd like to eat.
 When a user submits a burger's name, that burger is displayed on the left side of the page - waiting to be devoured.
-Each burger on the left side also has a "Devour it!" button.
+Each burger on the left side has a "Devour it!" button and a text box with placeholder data populated with Customer?
-When this button is clicked, the burger moves to the right side of the page.
+When a customer is entered into the text bos and the devour button is clicked, the burger moves to the right side of the page and is associated with the customer.
+If the customer does not exist in the customers table, that customer is created.
 Every burger whether devoured or not is stored in the database.

-This application is deployed on Heroku at  https://protected-beyond-11585.herokuapp.com/.
+This application is deployed on Heroku at https://mysterious-anchorage-72592.herokuapp.com/

 ### Dependencies